snac-cooperative/technical-docs/Specifications/Schema SQL.md

 Fields id, main_id, version, and is_deleted are common to all first order data tables.

 table.id is the record id, and (table.id,table.version) forms a unique key.
+Field nrd.id is not used and may not exist, but if it exists it will have the same value as nrd.main_id.
+If you need to join to "the constellation" join on version_history.main_id.

-table.main_id=version_history.main_id, and table.main_id is the constellation id for all tables except nrd.
-The constellation id of nrd is nrd.id and nrd.main_id, although it is best to go with nrd.id.
+table.main_id=version_history.main_id, and table.main_id is the constellation id for all tables.

 table.main_id is a constellation id, that is a grouping column.
 Across all tables, a single main_id value identifies all the records belonging to a single constellation.
 As a constellation is edited, there will be